Back to home of AXA's website

 • proposes directors for appointment to the Shareholders’ Meeting and/or coopts directors to the Board;

-• reviews and endorses (arrête) the Company’s and the Group’s half-year and annual financial statements;
+• reviews and sets (arrête) the Company’s and the Group’s half-year and annual financial statements;

 • presents a report on corporate governance to the Shareholders' Meeting;

-• fulfils all the obligations entrusted to it under Solvency II regulations;
+• fulfills all the obligations entrusted to it under Solvency II regulations;

 • sets the risk appetite and overall risk tolerance limits for AXA SA;